vectordotdev/vector/rfcs/2024-03-22-20170-trace-data-model.md

 ## Context

-The [Ingest OpenTelemetry Traces RFC] was accepted, but there was a condition that an [internal trace model] MUST be estabilished.
-Meanwhile, there's also the [Accept Datadog Traces RFC] which was estabilished, but that primarily only works well with the [`datadog_traces` sink].
+The [Ingest OpenTelemetry Traces RFC] was accepted, but there was a condition that an [internal trace model] MUST be established.
+Meanwhile, there's also the [Accept Datadog Traces RFC] which was established, but that primarily only works well with the [`datadog_traces` sink].
 There was also a previous RFC which was concerned with [validating schemas], but never came attempted to define an event schema.
 This leaves this RFC to establish that data model.